Strength in number and unity: over 40 years of tackling domestic abuse

 Jo Sutton, a social work student, was the first national co-ordinator of Women’s Aid, and Jalna Hanmer chaired the very first meeting.
 For the first time, there was a national body to co-ordinate the campaign for new laws and policies, and to improve support for victims.
 Women’s Aid still operates like this today – but now as a federation of over 220 organisations.

-Many of the women who came together to form Women’s Aid in the 1970s were themselves victims; they had fled domestic abuse, often with their children, and had to fight to establish somewhere safe for women to go.
+Many of the women who came together to form Women’s Aid in the 1970s were themselves survivors; they had fled domestic violence, often with their children, and had to fight to establish somewhere safe for women to go.
 In some cases, they literally squatted in a building to found a refuge.

 This meant that these women truly understood what other victims needed when they came for help.
 They were experts – and this philosophy prevails today.
-Women’s Aid services are still often staffed and let by survivors of domestic abuse.
-They help hundreds of thousands of women and children experiencing domestic abuse every year, through more than 300 lifesaving services across the country.
+Women’s Aid services are still often staffed and let by survivors of domestic violence.
+They help hundreds of thousands of women and children experiencing domestic violence every year, through more than 300 lifesaving services across the country.

 Women’s Aid today – just like Women’s Aid in the 1970s – keeps the voices of survivors at the heart of everything they do.
 Their campaigns and policy work are shaped by what members of the federation and survivors highlight to them as being the key issues – such as funding for refuges, and criminalising controlling behaviour.
 They focus on women and their children being able to recover from domestic abuse, and achieve lasting stability and independence.